red-panda-ci/jenkins-pipeline-library/README.md

 ### jplCheckoutSCM

-Get the code from SCM and init / update submodules Leave the repository on the actual branch, instead of "deatached"
+Get the code from SCM and init
+Leave the repository on the actual branch, instead of "deatached"

 Parameters: